If your dog is scared of thunder or fireworks, you’re not alone.

 Like the Thundershirt, natural remedies can be hit or miss and they’re generally not a quick fix.
 However, it is worth trying them in combination with other products and training methods.

-3. Talk to a veterinarian about medications.
+3. Talk to a veterinarian about anti-anxiety medication for your dog.

 There are prescription medications to help dogs with thunderstorms, but I recommend you carefully weigh the pros and cons of a medication before giving it to your dog.